Lagodekhi Municipality: History

 The territory of Lagodekhi municipality was included in Sighnaghi Mazra of Tbilisi province until 1917.
-Since 1921 it has been the administrative-territorial division of Sighnaghi Mazra in the Georgian SSR and since 1930 it has become an independent district.
+Since 1921 it has been the administrative-territorial division of Sighnaghi Mazra in the Georgian SSR, and since 1930 it has become an independent district.
 It has been called Lagodekhi Municipality since 2006.

 The name Lagodekhi is first mentioned in the Juansher Juansheriani Chronicle - History and life of King Vakhtang Gorgasali which confirms the toponym Lakuast or Lakvast (Lakva means a watery place according to Sulkhan-Saba Orbeliani).

 Administrative divisions and population

-As of January 1, 2021, the population of Lagodekhi Municipality is 41.2 thousand people.
+As of January 1, 2021, the population of Lagodekhi Municipality was 41.2 thousand people.
 5.7 thousand live in urban areas and 35.4 thousand in rural areas.

 Lagodekhi Municipality is a group of settlements that have administrative boundaries and an administrative center - the city of Lagodekhi.
 Lagodekhi Municipality has an elected representative Assembly (Sakrebulo) and an executive body (City Hall), a registered population, own property, budget, and revenues.
 The municipality is a legal entity of public law.

 There are 15 administrative units in the municipality.
-In addition to Lagodekhi, there are 67 settlements there:
+In addition to Lagodekhi, there are 67 settlements: